Türkiye's infrastructure and logistics: Demand for automated warehousing and material flow solutions in Turkish industry – Image: Xpert.Digital

 Industry-specific applications

-The Turkish food industry includes leading companies such as the Ülker Group, one of Turkey's largest food companies, which produces a wide variety of products such as cookies, chocolate, snacks, beverages, and dairy products.
-Pinar Dairy is known for its high-quality dairy products, while Kerevitaş specializes in the production of frozen foods and offers a variety of frozen foods such as vegetables, fruit, fish, meat, and baked goods.
+The Turkish food industry includes leading companies such as the Ülker Group, one of Turkey's largest food companies, producing a wide variety of products including biscuits, chocolate, snacks, beverages, and dairy products.
+Pinar Dairy is known for its high-quality dairy products, while Kerevitaş specializes in frozen food production, offering a diverse range of frozen foods such as vegetables, fruits, fish, meat, and baked goods.

-Increasing investments in modern, large-scale freezer storage facilities in key regions support the predicted segment dominance.
+Increasing investments in modern, large-scale cold storage facilities in key regions support the predicted segment dominance.
 The availability of advanced freezing technologies further contributes to market growth and competitiveness.

-Turkey is one of Europe's largest automobile importers, importing 626,000 new cars in 2023, while producing 1.4 million vehicles locally.
-In the 2019 ranking of Turkey's 500 largest industrial companies, automotive companies ranked fifth in terms of export value, second in terms of gross value added, and fourth in terms of production turnover.
+Turkey is one of Europe's largest car importers, importing 626,000 new cars in 2023, while simultaneously producing 1.4 million vehicles domestically.
+In the 2019 ranking of Turkey's 500 largest industrial companies, automotive companies ranked 5th in terms of export value, 2nd in terms of gross value added, and 4th in terms of production revenue.

-The automotive industry in Turkey has developed rapidly due to its technological infrastructure, high labor capacity, and automotive logistics solution options, as well as its geographical location advantages and customs union agreements with the countries of the European Union.
+The automotive industry in Turkey has developed rapidly due to the technological infrastructure, high labor capacity and solutions for automotive logistics, thanks to its geographical location advantages and customs union agreements with the countries of the European Union.

 Transport logistics and multimodal systems

-The Turkish State Railway (TCDD) plans to build a total of 20 multimodal logistics centers in the country by 2023.
-These centers will be connected primarily to seaports and airports via the rail network.
-This initiative alone will create significant demand for automated warehousing and material flow systems.
+The Turkish State Railways (TCDD) plans to build a total of 20 multimodal logistics centers across the country by 2023.
+These centers will primarily be connected to seaports and airports via the rail network.
+This initiative alone is creating significant demand for automated warehousing and material flow systems.

-By building multimodal logistics centers, Turkey aims to further improve its offerings of modern transport and warehousing services.
-These centers require state-of-the-art automation technology to efficiently link the various modes of transport.
+Turkey aims to further improve its range of modern transport and warehousing services by building multimodal logistics centers.
+These centers require state-of-the-art automation technology to efficiently integrate the various modes of transport.

 Heavy-duty logistics for special applications

-Turkey is developing into an important location for heavy-duty logistics.
-Universal Transport opened a branch in Turkey in 2016 and has had access to its own fleet of 60 vehicles from the outset.
-In addition to local transport, a clear goal is to focus on transport from Europe to the Middle East and the Caspian Sea region.
+Turkey is developing into an important location for heavy haulage logistics.
+Universal Transport opened a branch in Turkey in 2016 and has had its own fleet of 60 vehicles from the outset.
+In addition to local transport, the company's clear objective is to focus on transport from Europe to the Middle East and the Caspian Sea region.

-The Turkish lifting and handling equipment market reached USD 1.7 billion in 2019.
+The Turkish market for lifting and conveying equipment reached US$1.7 billion in 2019.
 As a growth driver with a high value-added ratio, mechanical engineering plays a key role in Turkey's economic growth.
-With approximately 30,000 manufacturers and 400,000 employees, the industry has made significant progress over the past 20 years, with average export growth of 15 percent.
+With approximately 30,000 manufacturers and 400,000 employees, the sector has made significant progress over the past 20 years, achieving average export growth of 15 percent.

 Digital Transformation and Industry 4.0

-The topic of Industry 4.0 has been on the Turkish political agenda for over ten years and is gaining increasing importance.
-The Turkish Ministry of Industry and Technology has published several reports containing Industry 4.0 strategies.
-Turkey has a large skilled workforce and a young, working population, which offers considerable potential for automation applications.
+Industry 4.0 has been on the Turkish political agenda for over ten years and is gaining increasing importance.
+The Turkish Ministry of Industry and Technology has published several reports outlining Industry 4.0 strategies.
+Turkey boasts a large skilled workforce and a young, working-age population, offering significant potential for automation applications.

-The Turkish National Strategy for Digital Transformation is actively creating the conditions for the broader use of digital twin technology in all sectors.
-Strategic programs led by public institutions are guiding companies, especially small and medium-sized enterprises, through structured digital maturity models that now integrate simulation-based tools.
+The Turkish national strategy for digital transformation is actively creating the conditions for the wider use of digital twin technology across all sectors.
+Strategic programs led by public institutions guide companies, particularly small and medium-sized enterprises (SMEs), through structured digital maturity models that now integrate simulation-based tools.

 Investments in automation technology

-As a result of this positive development, increasing investments are being made in automation and digitalization in Turkish industry.
-Small and medium-sized enterprises, in particular, have a lot of catching up to do in these areas.
-German technology providers enjoy a high reputation in Turkey, thus creating opportunities for both sales and cooperation.
+As a result of this positive development, Turkish industry is increasingly investing in automation and digitalization.
+Small and medium-sized enterprises (SMEs) in particular have a significant need to catch up in these areas.
+German technology providers enjoy a high reputation in Turkey, creating opportunities for both sales and cooperation.

 The Turkish mechanical engineering industry, supported by Turkish Machinery, focuses on Industry 4.0, digitalization, robotics, and automation.
-Turkish suppliers are internationally competitive, particularly in castings, forgings, sheet metal, milled and turned parts, gears, springs, linings and seals, as well as specialty fasteners and plastic injection molding.
+Turkish suppliers are particularly competitive internationally in the areas of castings, forgings, sheet metal parts, milling and turning, gears, springs, linings and seals, as well as special fasteners and plastic injection molding.

 Challenges and market barriers